reuerendo/koreader-patches/README.md

 ### 2-bookloadcover.lua
 Replaces the information message when opening a book with the book cover.
+(The patch uses the cache from cover.koplugin.
+I recommend increasing the cache size in the settings)

 ### 2-keep-previous-screen.lua
 Disables the information message when opening a book.